 Melih Fereli becomes the next general manager after Aydın Gün.
 Founder of İKSV, Nejat Eczacıbaşı passes away, leaving his seat to the new chairman, Şakir Eczacıbaşı.

-İKSV moves to the Louvre Apartment on the Istiklal Street.
+İKSV moves to the Louvre Apartment on the Istiklal Street, and the first Istanbul Jazz Festival is organised.

 İKSV begins organising symposia with ‘Culture of Democracy and Globalisation’ held in collaboration with the Culture Initiative, and intercultural programmes with ‘Berlin in Istanbul’.